enkidevs/curriculum/javascript/core/array-methods/shuffle-an-array-using-sort-and-random.md

 // [5, 4, 2, 1, 6, 3, 7, 8, 9]
 ```

 This is due to how the `Array.prototype.sort()` method works.
-The arrow function we pass as an argument will return a number, and depending on its value it will sort the array:
+The comparator function we pass as an argument compares two values from the array on each sort cycle, let's call them `a` and `b`.
+Each comparison returns a number that determines whether `a` or `b` comes first in the sorted result.
+If we return:
 - 0 -> `a = b`
 - > 0 -> `a > b`
 - < 0 -> `b > a`